grafana/alloy/docs/sources/reference/components/loki/loki.secretfilter.md

 The `redact_with` argument is a string that can use variables such as `$SECRET_NAME` (replaced with the matching secret type) and `$SECRET_HASH`(replaced with the sha1 hash of the secret).

 The `include_generic` argument is a boolean that includes the generic API key rule in the Gitleaks configuration file if set to `true`.
-It is disabled by default because it can generate false positives.
+It's disabled by default because it can generate false positives.

 The `allowlist` argument is a map of regular expressions to allow matching secrets.
 A secret will not be redacted if it matches any of the regular expressions.
 The allowlist in the Gitleaks configuration file is also applied.